 Villa Grabau in San Pancrazio

-Nestled in the hills, just 7 km from the city of Lucca, the historic complex of Villa Grabau offers the traveler suggestions of an unchanged time, since entering the inviting driveway.
+Nestled in the hills, just 7 km from the city of Lucca, the historic complex of Villa Grabau offers the traveler suggestions of an unchanged time, right from the entrance into the inviting driveway.

-The Villa, fully furnished with antique furniture and paintings, is surrounded by a botanical park of 9 hectares, divided into various architectural gardens and full of ancient trees and real tree rarities.
+The Villa, entirely furnished with period furniture and paintings, is surrounded by a 9-hectare botanical park, divided into various architectural gardens and full of ancient trees and real arboreal rarities.

-Walking through the garden you will discover the Limonaia, an imposing and majestic greenhouse for lemons dating back to 1600 and the Teatrino di Verzura, immersed in a garden with boxwood scenes that create a romantic and intimate atmosphere.
+Strolling in the garden you will discover the Limonaia, an imposing and majestic greenhouse for lemons dating back to the 1600s and the Teatrino di Verzura, immersed in a garden with boxwood wings that create a cozy and romantic atmosphere.

 In the Limonaia, in a very evocative environment of great architectural charm, it is possible to organize lunches and receptions surrounded by the "Ficus pumila" that descends abundantly from the imposing beams of the ceiling, creating a unique and unparalleled atmosphere.

-In the Theater of Verzura, graceful and harmonious proportions, ceremonies can also be officiated with a civil ceremony.
-This corner of the park is particularly appreciated by talented decorators who, with their floral decorations, manage to create romantic settings that give the environment the appearance of a true "temple" of greenery and harmony.
+In the Teatro di Verzura, graceful and with harmonious proportions, ceremonies can also be officiated with a civil ceremony.
+This corner of the park is particularly appreciated by the talented decorators who, with their floral decorations, are able to create romantic scenographies that give the environment the appearance of a true "temple" of greenery and harmony.

 The history of Villa Grabau

-Built on a building that already existed in the 1412, it belonged to the Diodati family from the very first years of the 16th century, a powerful mercenary family of merchants, whose coat of arms, carved in gray stone by Matraia, is still at the northern entrance of the Villa.
+Built on a building that already existed in 1412, it belonged since the very early years of the sixteenth century to the Diodati, a powerful family of merchants from Lucca, whose coat of arms, carved in gray Matraia stone, is still today at the northern entrance of the Villa.

 Under the Diodati assumed Renaissance forms, still legible in the arcade with three arches of the front hall.

-However, it was only with the successive owners that it came to assume the neoclassical garment that it still preserves today.
+However, it was only with the subsequent owners that it came to assume the neoclassical guise that it still retains today.